Why DIY isn't always the best answer for broken glasses

 Please log in to view favorites

 Your budding bookworm has a few subtle ways of letting you know something's up with his eyesight.
-Here's what to look for

 A book engages your child's imagination, but it works his eyes, too.
 While he's learning to sound out words and recognize letters, that's your cue to watch for signs of healthy vision.

 "A lot of times, it's not until children start reading that vision problems become apparent," says Elizabeth Walsh Czirr, O.D., F.A.A.O., an optometrist at Nashville Regional Eyecare, located inside an America's Best Contacts & Eyeglasses.